Here’s The New Show You Should Watch This Week

 The Weekly Streamline Ranking Of All TV

 Every week, Streamline ranks the best shows to watch right now.
-There are rankings for the streaming services Netflix, Hulu and Amazon, as well as an overall ranking for all current shows.
+Besides the overall ranking here, Streamline has a ranking specifically for Netflix.

 The ranking prioritizes newness, quality and potential mass appeal.
 Read below the list for a more elaborate explanation of the methodology.

-For the weekend of May 19, “Barry” tops the list for the first time.
-The season just wrapped up on May 13.
+For the weekend of May 26, “Killing Eve” tops the list for the first time.
+The season wraps up on Sunday.
+After an amazing start to the season and a solid enough middle, this season has an incredible end.

-“Barry” has been in second place all season as “Atlanta” held on to the top spot during the entirety of that season.
-Now that both have ended, I wanted to acknowledge “Barry” in this leading spot at least once.
-The season finale was an amazing episode of television, both hilarious and gut-wrenching, and I can’t wait to see what happens in Season 2.

-The audience seemed to grow as the season went on, but if you still haven’t given “Barry” a shot, do so now.
-With just eight 30-ish-minute episodes, it won’t take too long.
+This show was creatively thrilling and I’m sad it’s already time to say goodbye.
+Television viewers had been very lucky to have “Atlanta,” “Barry” and “Killing Eve” all airing new episodes at the same time.
+Now all three are out of our lives, and it’s doubtful anything nearly as amazing is around the corner.

 Good luck this week.
 Hope this helps.